lmercl/taikungoclient/showbackclient/docs/GroupedShowbackSummaryByProjectInfos.md

 HasTotalPrice returns a boolean if a field has been set.

+### SetTotalPriceNil

+`func (o *GroupedShowbackSummaryByProjectInfos) SetTotalPriceNil(b bool)`

+ SetTotalPriceNil sets the value for TotalPrice to be an explicit nil

+### UnsetTotalPrice
+`func (o *GroupedShowbackSummaryByProjectInfos) UnsetTotalPrice()`

+UnsetTotalPrice ensures that no value is present for TotalPrice, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)